 In order to qualify as an eligible non-citizen, students must be permanent residents with an Alien Registration Card, Form I-551 or Form I-551C, with a currently valid expiration date.
 Passports stamped "Processed for I-551" with a valid expiration date are also acceptable.
-Students may also present a "Temporary Resident Card," Form I-688, with a valid expiration date to qualify as eligible non-citizens.
-Note that the I-688A and I-688B do not qualify the student as an eligible non-citizen.
 No federal or state financial aid is available to International Students.